-Understanding Calcium: How To Maintain Strong & Healthy Bones
+How To Maintain Strong, Healthy Bones & Understanding Calcium

-Osteoporosis is usually called the ‘silent disease’ because bone degeneration happens without symptoms.
+In fact, osteoporosis is often called the ‘silent disease’ because bone degeneration happens without symptoms.

-Calcium is a vital nutrient for bone health but most people have no idea how it's formed in the body or where to get it.
+Calcium is a vital nutrient for bone health but most people have no idea how this mineral is formed in the body or where to get it.
+There's more to this than the false claim that you need to eat dairy products to maintain strong bones.

 How To Maintain Strong & Healthy Bones